 It is well known that in addition to social mitzvot, the Torah commanded us as well with Divine mitzvot, whose purpose is to sanctify us and to allow us to achieve a higher spiritual level and greater purity, as the Torah commanded: "ואנשי קודש תהיון לי" (“And you shall be holy people to Me”) [Exodus 22:30] In some sense, these mitzvot are on a higher level than social mitzvot, since the latter are intended to regulate the social compact, not to improve the spiritual status of the world or enlighten the world with God’s illumination, which is the purpose of the former.

 The Torah divided the Ten Commandments into five which present Divine mitzvot and five which are social mitzvot, as noted by ibn Ezra [Shemot 20:1], Ramban [ibid.,13] and other commentaries.
-Surprisingly, the Torah presents the mitzva of honoring parents as the fifth of the Divine mitzvot.
+Surprisingly, the Torah presents the mitzvaof honoring parents as the fifth of the Divine mitzvot.
 Why is this?
-Isn’t the mitzva in the category of social mitzvot?
+Shouldn’t this mitzva be in the category of social mitzvot?
 Ramban explains that the message of the Torah is that honoring one’s parents is essentially honoring God.

-The intent of Ramban’s comment is that a child’s parents are merely junior partners of God in the creation of life, while God is the true Creator, Who provides the child’s life and soul.
-In essence, the parents are not those who actually brought the child into the world, what they did was the equivalent of planting a seed in the ground, as in Kuzari’s parable [3:27], and it is only Divine power which is capable of transforming the seed into something truly different, into a living and breathing being.
+The intent of Ramban’s comment is that a child’s parents are junior partners of God in the creation of life, while God is the true Creator, who provides the child’s life and soul.
+In essence, what the parents did was the equivalent of planting a seed in the ground, as in Kuzari’s parable [3:27], and it is Divine power which is capable of transforming the seed into something truly different, into a living and breathing being.
 Thus, one who honors his parents all the more so honors his God.

-We can now understand that the reward for honoring parents is so great because it is a Divine mitzva and it is appropriate that the reward be realized in God’s Land and with His people, namely, Eretz Yisrael and Am Yisrael (the Nation of Israel).
+We can now understand that honoring parents is a Divine mitzva and it is appropriate that the reward be realized in God’s Land and with His people, namely, Eretz Yisrael and Am Yisrael (the Nation of Israel).